 The average worker in Bristol does not receive a bonus in the workplace, but it is not unheard of, so this is worth checking during your job interview or induction day.
 If you will receive a bonus, this will be advertised alongside your expected salary.

 Moving to Bristol: Transport

-They plan on bringing in an express bus service to make travelling into the city faster, easier and more eco-friendly.
-Known as the MetroBus, this will really help to improve congestion and commute times.
+They’ve recently launched an express bus service to make travelling into the city faster, easier and more eco-friendly.
+Known as the MetroBus, this should really help to improve congestion and commute times.

-Alongside this, there is a new Park & Ride facility available from Lyde Green (a new housing development in the suburbs), which has opened this year.
+Alongside this, there is a new Park & Ride facility available from Lyde Green (a new housing development in the suburbs), which opened last year.
 This is in addition to the pre-existing Park & Rides in Brislington, Portway and Long Ashton.

 So, despite Bristol looking like a death trap right now of orange cones, warning signs and congested traffic, we should hopefully see this improve as early as 2019!
 Here’s hoping!

 Travelling Further Afield

 As for travelling further afield, it takes just 2 hours to drive to London Heathrow via the M4 motorway.

 Or you can opt for a fairly priced coach, taking 2.5 hours to get to Heathrow or 4 hours to get to London Gatwick.
 These are normally National Express coaches, so keep an eye out for offers and discounts on their website.

 Bristol also has its own International airport, which offers fair car parking prices or the option to get the Flyer Express bus from Bristol Temple Meads train station for just £11 return.